-Before 2015 Victor Barasa, a residence of Karen, one of the leafy suburbs of Nairobi just as other Nirobians always had chips and chicken his daily meals unaware of the deadly lifestyle diseases as he hardly included vegetables in his diet.
+Before 2015 Victor Barasa, a resident of Karen, one of the leafy suburbs of Nairobi just like other Nirobians always had chips and chicken in his daily meals unaware of the deadly lifestyle diseases as he hardly included vegetables in his diet.

-A time reached when his body could not take in more of the fast foods culminating into him being diagnosed with Hypertension and diabetes.
+A time reached when his body could not take in more of the fast foods culminating in him being diagnosed with Hypertension and diabetes.

 The doctor’s instruction limited Barasa to vegetables with his weekly expenditure on greens shooting to over Sh3000.
-The venture was becoming an uphill task to Barasa.
+The venture was becoming an uphill task for Barasa.

 “This was costly to me because I also had other expenditures of buying the medication and general maintenance of my family,” said Barasa.